pramasoul/hkfs/README.md

 * Prevent changing file contents
 * Maintain a directory tree of human-readable names
 ** from the ingest names, as subsequently rearranged and altered
+* Make it easy to find files and subtrees that are duplicated elsewhere ** Useful: file stat gives number of hard links to inode ** Useful: depth-first subtree walk can construct a hash-of-hashes to represent a directory node
+*** Wherever those match, the subtrees match as to file contents and tree structure (not necessarily permissions)
+*** Want an efficient way to associate an inode with a hash, as well as a hash with an inode

 ## Operations
 * Ingest from directory tree